 Attention / ADHD Assessment

-Assessment of attention often focuses on determining if a child meets criteria for attention deficit hyperactivity disorder (ADHD) or attention deficit disorder (ADD).
-Attention difficulties and ADHD/ADD can be diagnosed in a child from 6 years of age and older and involve a detailed assessment of intellectual ability in conjunction with specialised attention testing and academic functioning (to determine any impact of potential attention deficits).
+Assessment of attention often focus on determining if a child meets criteria for attention deficit hyperactivity disorder (ADHD) or attention deficit disorder (ADD).
+Attention difficulties and ADHD/ADD can be diagnosed in a child of any age and involve detailed assessment of intellectual ability in conjunction with specialised attention testing and academic functioning (to determine any impact of potential attention deficits).